girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 We have created two ads namely `bannerAd` and `popupAd`.
 The `incomeStreams` slice includes the two ads we just created.

-Here is the full program after adding Advertisement.
+Here is the full program after adding `Advertisement`:-

 ```go
 package main